 - 8-10 Very high – UV radiation is very high so extra sun protection is required to avoid skin damage and sunburn.
 Avoid the sun between 11 a.m. and 4 p.m., and take extra precautions by seeking shade, covering up, and applying (and reapplying) a strong sunscreen throughout the day.

 - 11+ Extreme – Avoid the sun, or better yet, remain indoors between 11 a.m. and 4 p.m.
 If you must go outside, take all above precautions.

 You can find the UV index for your area through local radio stations, TV news channels, weather reports, newspapers, mobile apps, and the Internet.
-Try to check the index each day before heading out to ensure that you, or the person in your care, are properly protected from the sun.
+Try to check the index each day before heading out to ensure that you are properly protected from the sun.

 Even though the UV Index falls at certain times of the year, it’s important for everyone to protect their skin from the sun at all times.
 What can you do each season to protect yourself and those you care about throughout the year from harmful UV rays?

 - Summer – Take all of the above sun safety precautions during the summer months.
 The sun is strongest during at this time so be extra careful when doing outdoor activities between 11 a.m. and 4 p.m.

 - Fall – The UV Index can be high in early September but quickly decreases by October and should be of little concern until it starts to snow.